The Brain That Wouldn't Die: Release

 The movie was picked up for release by AIP and released in 1962 on a double bill with Invasion of the Star Creatures.
-AIP cut it for theatrical release.
+AIP cut it to 71 minutes for theatrical release.

 Home media

 An uncut, 35 mm print was used in the Special Edition release by Synapse Films in 2002.
 Running 85 minutes, this version features more of the stripper catfight, as well as some extra gore.

 In December 2015, Shout!
 Factory released a Blu-ray edition of the uncut film, with a high-definition transfer taken from the negative.

 Mystery Science Theater 3000 episode

 The film was featured in episode 513 of Mystery Science Theater 3000, first airing on Comedy Central on October 30, 1993.

-This film was the first movie watched by Mike Nelson in Mystery Science Theater 3000, after he replaced Joel Robinson (Joel Hodgson) on the series.
+This film was the first movie watched by Mike Nelson (Michael J. Nelson) in Mystery Science Theater 3000, after he replaced Joel Robinson (Joel Hodgson) on the series.
 The theme song was altered for this change, and the "doorway sequence" into the theater was also updated.

 In a poll of Bring Back MST3K Kickstarter backers, which raised money for an eleventh season of the show, The Brain that Wouldn't Die was ranked #23.
 Writer Jim Vorel ranked the episode considerably lower, at #131 (Note: Ranking based on 197 episodes as of 2018.) in his ranking of MST3K episodes from the first twelve seasons, saying, "It’s a dark, fairly ugly movie with extremely cheap sets, but Mike’s presence puts the crew into an upbeat, energetic state that contrasts nicely with it."